The 21.8-Mile Lake View Trail at Diamond Valley Lake – Hemet

 - If you’re not accustomed to walking long distances, don’t try it.
 The trail is mostly flat, but there are some inclines and 21.8 miles is a LONG distance.

 - Don’t try it when it is hot.
-It was in the mid 80s when I tried it, and that was a mistake.
+It was in the mid 80s when I tried it the first time, and that was a mistake.

-- Bring a lot of water.
-I had 64 ounces of water and it was not enough.
-I should have brought WAY more.
+- Bring a lot of water (and food, especially if it will take you all day).
+I took 64 ounces of water (2 liters) on my first visit and it was not enough.
+I took 6 liters on my second visit.
 There are rest stops with some shade and picnic tables about every three to five miles, but THERE IS NO DRINKING WATER ON THE TRAIL.

 - Bring your cell phone.
 Make sure to sign in at the marina so they know you’re on the trail.

 - Don’t go alone.
-I only saw seven other people all day, and I was the only person to try the full hike.
+I saw very few people on the trail, and I was the only person to try the full hike.
 I would have been on my own if anything bad had happened to me.

 - Start early.
 Make sure you have time to finish or face a $75 fine.

-If you have walked or run the entire 21.8 miles (or tried), share your experiences in the comment section.
+If you have walked (or run) the entire 21.8 miles (or tried), share your experience in the comment section.

 2615 Angler Ave